rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

     rustfmt.

 - `help`: emitted following an `error` or `warning` to give additional information to the user about how to solve their problem.
+These messages often include a suggestion string and [`rustc_errors::Applicability`] confidence level to guide automated source fixes by tools.
+See the [Suggestions](#suggestions) section for more details.

   The error or warning portion should *not* suggest how to fix the problem, only the "help" sub-diagnostic should.

 - `note`: emitted to identify additional circumstances and parts of the code that caused the warning or error.
 For example, the borrow checker will note